Contact us

 Here's a real example of how this works: In any given client environment, we receive simultaneous alerts about application performance, database latency, and network congestion.
 Traditional approaches would treat these as three separate issues.
 Our correlation engine recognizes, for example, that they all occurred immediately after a configuration change to a load balancer, correctly identifying that change as the root cause and enabling rapid resolution.

-Any high-performing event correlation engine should be able to process a wide range of event types generated in a modern network infrascturure environment.
+Any high-performing event correlation engine should be able to process a wide range of event types generated in a modern network environment.

 Let's walk through what our correlation engine ingests to provide an example of a gold-standard system.

-Network devices generate numerous alerts about port states, throughput thresholds, and connectivity issues.
-Our correlation engine is particularly effective at tracing network problems to their source, even when symptoms appear in multiple locations.
-For example, when a core switch experiences a partial failure, it might affect dozens of downstream devices.
+When a core switch experiences a partial failure, it might affect dozens of downstream devices.
 Traditional monitoring would generate alerts for each affected device, but our platform correlates these events to identify the common dependency and focus troubleshooting efforts on the actual source of the problem.

-These describe unusual states or changes in computing system resources and health, such as high CPU load or full disks.
-Our platform can correlate multiple system events to identify whether they're related to a single underlying issue.
 For example, in one client environment, we received simultaneous alerts for high memory utilization, disk space warnings, and application timeouts across multiple servers.
 Our correlation engine recognized that these were all symptoms of a backup job that had failed to complete properly, allowing the NOC team to address the root cause rather than treating each symptom individually.

-Events from Windows, UNIX, Linux, and embedded systems like Android and iOS often contain valuable diagnostic information.
-Our correlation engine can interpret these events and relate them to higher-level service impacts.
 When a Linux server generates kernel errors, application timeout warnings, and disk I/O alerts simultaneously, our platform can correlate these events and identify the most likely root cause, such as a failing disk controller or memory module.

-Application-specific events provide insights into software issues.
-Because they cover such a broad range, our platform normalizes these events to enable correlation with infrastructure-level problems.
 One client was experiencing intermittent performance issues with their customer-facing application.
-Our platform correlated application-level timeout events with database query latency and network congestion at specific times of day, revealing that the issue was related to a scheduled report generation process that was overwhelming their database.
+Our platform correlated application-level timeout events with database query latency and network congestion at specific times of day, revealing that the issue was caused by a scheduled report-generation process that was overwhelming their database.

-Database performance and availability are critical for many clients.
-Our platform processes events related to read/write operations, storage utilization, and query performance to identify potential database issues.
 For a financial services client, we were able to correlate seemingly unrelated database timeout events across different applications and link them to a storage area network performance issue that was causing intermittent I/O delays.

-For clients with web-based applications, our system monitors and correlates events from web servers, including HTTP errors, performance degradation, and certificate issues.
 One retail client was experiencing intermittent 503 errors on their e-commerce platform.
 Our correlation engine linked these errors to a pattern of memory usage on their web servers that occurred during peak traffic periods, enabling them to implement a more effective scaling solution.

 It's important to track several key performance indicators to measure the effectiveness of our event correlation.